El

 Tuesday, 27 March 2007

 Finally, the dialog section in the HIG has made some progress.
 Thank to Olaf who knows Qt Designer much better than I do, we found a way to create a clean dialog layout for KDE4.
+The trick is to use the same ratio of spacers on bottom of each group box.
+Read more in the guidelines!
 Read More

 KDE HIG: Toolbars